 Students in the College of Engineering and Applied Science should also consider applying for the Engineering Honors Program, while students in the Leeds School of Business can apply for the Leeds Scholars Program.
 Qualified students from other CU-Boulder colleges and schools are always welcome to participate in the Honors Program, although our curriculum may not lend itself as well to their academic requirements.

-We encourage all students interested in the Honors Program to read our Frequently Asked Questions about Admission.
+All students who are interested in the Honors Program should read our Frequently Asked Questions about Admission.

 If you are still in high school or more than a year away from coming to CU-Boulder, the best way to learn about the Honors Program is to participate in the Be a CU-Boulder Student for a Day all-day visit program.
 The Honors Program hosts a session at every meeting of Be a CU-Boulder Student for a Day, and it's a great introduction to both our beautiful campus and the Honors Program.

-There is no application process for the Honors Program; the Office of Admissions automatically evaluates all students admitted into the College of Arts and Sciences, Journalism and Mass Communication, and the College of Music for the Honors Program.
+There is no application process for the Honors Program; the Office of Admissions automatically evaluates all students admitted into the College of Arts and Sciences, College of Media, Communication and Information, and the College of Music for the Honors Program.
 Generally, students in the top 10% of the incoming class are invited to participate in the Honors Program.

 Qualified students from these colleges will receive their invitation into the Honors Program as part of their admission packet (admission packets are typically mailed 1-2 days after a student is admitted to CU-Boulder).